-After a year of disruption, clinical research has now restarted and lab-based research is getting back on track.
-Cure Parkinson’s is delighted to report that it has invested significant funds into research in the first quarter of 2021.
+After a year of disruption, clinical research restarted mid-year 2021 and lab-based research got back on track.
+Cure Parkinson’s is delighted to report that it invested significant funds into research in 2021.

 Our recent funding is focused on three key areas: